0xF0CACC1A/jolie/NATIVE_WHERE_IMPLEMENTATION.md

-# Converting SELECT WHERE Clause from ANTLR Strings to Native Jolie Expressions
+# Converting PATHS WHERE Clause from ANTLR Strings to Native Jolie Expressions

 ## Table of Contents
 1. [Overview](#overview)